Coarser Equivalences for Causal Concurrency: Causal Concurrency under Reads-From Equivalence

-The following are the key algorithmic questions we investigate in this paper.
-Recall that we only consider equivalence relations that deem two runs equivalent only when they are permutations of each other. \begin{problem}[Checking Causal Concurrency Between Events] \problabel{conc-events} Let $\sim$ be an equivalence over $\alphabet_\noval^*$.
-Given an execution $w \in \alphabet_\noval^*$, and two events $e, f \in \events{w}$, the problem of checking causal concurrency between events asks to determine if $\checkOrder{\sim}{w}{e}{f}$. \end{problem}
+The following are the key algorithmic questions we investigate in this paper. \begin{problem}[Checking Causal Concurrency Between Events] \problabel{conc-events} Let $\sim$ be an equivalence relation over $\alphabet^*$.
+Given a program run $w \in \alphabet^*$, and two events $e, f \in \events{w}$, the problem of checking causal concurrency between events asks if $e$ and $f$ are causally concurrent under $\sim$. \end{problem}